richardcom/tp/docs/DeveloperGuide.md

 Step 3.
 DeleteProblemCommandParser would parse the index of the report to be deleted.

 Step 4.
-Execution of delete report would take place and the result will be updated in the filtered list in Model.
+Execution of DeleteProblem would take place and the result will be updated in the filtered list in Model.

-The following sequence diagram summarizes what happens when a user executes a new command: